sysco-middleware/sysco-middleware.github.io/_posts/2020-03-24-Setting-up-email-server-using-Postfix.md

 # Goal 1: Setting up mail server for receiving mails from local network
-## Background: Selection of Cypress as the test framework

 Before start configuring Postfix server, you need to make sure that proper entries in /etc/hosts.
 As most of programs will not accept an email using just @localhost as domain.
 ```bash